How to protect your online privacy

 Protecting your online privacy across all your devices can seem like a large undertaking but there is a solution that can help –

-Introducing NEW Norton™ 360 - Multiple layers of protection against existing and emerging cyberthreats in today’s connected world ‒ in one single solution.
+Introducing Norton™ 360 - Multiple layers of protection against existing and emerging cyberthreats in today’s connected world ‒ in one single solution.

 With Norton™ 360, you get real-time protection for your PC, Mac®, iOS or Android™ device against viruses, phishing and other cyberthreats.
 Plus, Norton Secure VPN adds bank-grade encryption to help secure the information you send and receive on Wi-Fi connections and helps prevent companies from tracking your online activities or locations.
 You can access content on your favourite websites and apps as if from the security of your own home.

-Also included in NEW Norton™ 360 is Norton Password Manager - providing the tools you need to generate and store all your passwords, credit card information and other information online.
+Also included in Norton™ 360 is Norton Password Manager - providing the tools you need to generate and store all your passwords, credit card information and other information online.